boraorcun/DARE/paper.md

   - name: Author Without ORCID
     equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 2
-  - name: Author with no affiliation
-    corresponding: true # (This is how to denote the corresponding author)
-    affiliation: 3
-  - given-names: Ludwig
-    dropping-particle: van
-    surname: Beethoven
-    affiliation: 3
 affiliations:
  - name: Lyman Spitzer, Jr. Fellow, Princeton University, United States
    index: 1